, Crush Procrastination! There is a better way to set goals!

 Step 4 – Do It

 - Now you have everything planned out and in place.
 It is much easier to move through the activities.
-It’s much more difficult to avoid/put off or delay the daily activity you have committed to doing.
+It’s much more difficult to avoid/put off or delay the daily exercise you have committed to doing.

 - Journal every day – 2 times a day – in the am and at the end of your day.
 Write down the emotions regarding the process.
 Log your food and exercise that you did.